cbrgm/gh-fused/README.md

 * `ghia` Search for open issues assigned to the current user.
 * `ghim` Search for open issues with mentions of the current user.

+## Flags

+Supports all options that `gh search repos/issues/prs` supports, except for `--json` and `--template` which are being utilized by this extension.

 ## Contributing & License

 Feel free to submit changes!
 See